ISISNeutronMuon/quickBayes/docs/source/theory.rst

 In this section we will show how to handle this sort of model selection analytically by using a series of approximations and assumptions.
 Since the derivation is very similar to the above, just the key changes will be highlighted here.

-Lets define a model, :math:`M` as as sum of indistinguishable functions/lines and some other functions :math:`g_i`
+Lets define a model, :math:`M` as a sum of indistinguishable functions/lines and some other functions :math:`g_i`

 .. math::
    :label: big M